John Hughes (writer): Plagiarism controversy

 In response to this statement, Hughes apologised and said that "In my piece on influences I never intended to imply that I had knowingly passed off other writers words as my own," Hughes said.
 "I sought only to try to clarify as far as I am able how something like this might happen to a fiction writer."

 The novel was subsequently removed form the Miles Franklin Award long list.

 Works

 The Idea of Home

-This autobiographical novel was written over a ten-year period.
+This autobiographical collection of essays was written over a ten-year period.
 It is a collection of five interlinked essays where Hughes describes his relationship with the Ukrainian heritage of his mother and grandfather and his childhood experience of growing up as a second generation Australian.
 The essays are also about how the idea of Europe he developed as a young man clashed with the reality he found in Cambridge and when he travelled though Europe.

 The Remnants

 A manuscript written by an Australian art historian is discovered by his son.
 Claiming to have found a series of lost paintings by Piero della Francesca in Arezzo, the father's manuscript moves between Renaissance Italy and post-Revolutionary Russia – at its core is the relationship the father has with an ageing Russian émigrée who, haunted by the ghost of her murdered son, claims to have nursed the poet Osip Mandelstam in his final days.
 The remnants of the father's manuscripts, notebooks and diaries are brought together through the son's commentary resulting in a deeply philosophical novel about translation between languages, cultures and, ultimately, the translation of the father into the son.